BaldurThor/Merger-Kingdom-Defence/readme.md

 A game created in Godot as a final project for a Bachelor's thesis for Computer Science in [Reykjavík University](https://www.ru.is/)

-A wave defence rouge-like action-strategy game with a merging mechanic.
+A wave defense rouge-like action-strategy game with a merging mechanic.

 ### Inspirations